 Coding Integrity and Compliance

 True integrity requires a commitment to doing the right thing the first time and every time.
-As a matter of corporate compliance, Brault follows all applicable federal, state and county government regulations and the provisions of your practice’s agreements with third-party payers.
-We administer a proprietary compliance program that is more stringent than the medical billing compliance model published by the Centers for Medicaid and Medicare Services (CMS).
-To further promote compliance and prevent inappropriate provider behavior, we do not prompt for missed data elements incidental to the history or physical exam.
+As a matter of corporate compliance, we follow all applicable Federal, State and County government regulations and the provisions of your Practice’s agreements with third party payers.
+Brault administers a proprietary compliance program that is more stringent than the medical billing compliance model published by the Centers for Medicaid and Medicare Services (CMS).
+And to further promote compliance and avoid inappropriate provider behavior, we do not prompt for missed data elements incidental to the history or physical exam.

 Discover the clinical intelligence difference

 Schedule a Free Practice Review